By: Kourtney Schott ’18

 Jessica Michaels (’07) is no exception.
 Though she now works at a Chicago law firm, specializing in all aspects of antitrust, Michaels began a career in broadcast journalism as a videographer and reporter.

 Michaels herself never attended the National Press Photographers Association News Video Workshop, but she had heard wonderful things about it and knew it would be a great opportunity for a Gonzaga student to attend.
-She also knew that she wouldn’t be where she is today without the mentorship of Dan Garrity and the Gonzaga Broadcasting Program.
+She also knew that she wouldn’t be where she is today without the mentorship of Dan Garrity, former director of the Gonzaga Broadcasting Program.
 Michaels could not contain her gratefulness – she wanted to give back to a program and a school that propelled her own successes.

 The NPPA workshop features award-winning faculty in the journalism industry to help students and professionals alike learn new and innovative ways to approach visual storytelling.
 Divided into groups, participants work together to complete stories on different topics within a strict deadline.
 Faculty mentors provide critiques for improvement, and by the end of the workshop, participants are exhausted, but are satisfied knowing that they have grown in leaps and bounds in just a matter of days.